akikuno/csvtag/README.md

 # csv tag

-csvtag is a toolkit for csv tag, a format of cs tag that supports inversion.
+csvtag is a toolkit for `csv` tag, a format of cs tag that supports inversion.

-# Operators
+# Specification of `csv` tag

-This is essentially the same encoding as the [minimap2 cs tag](https://lh3.github.io/minimap2/minimap2.html#10), but with the one difference that **lowercase letters represent Inversions**:
+This is essentially the same encoding as the [minimap2 cs tag](https://lh3.github.io/minimap2/minimap2.html#10), but with the one difference that **lowercase letters represent inversions**:

 | Prefix  | Sequence          | Description                  |
 | --- | -------------- | ---------------------------- |